 - Candidates should have minimum 55% aggregate marks in graduation if belongs to General or OBC-NCL category or if they are from SC/ST/PWD category then they should have minimum 50% marks in graduation without rounding-off.

-- Each IIT and IIsc has their own guidelines for different courses on which basis they give the admissions in the institutes.
+- Each IIT and IIsc has its own guidelines for different courses on which basis they give the admissions in the institutes.

 IIT JAM Exam Pattern